Mo0rBy/nvim_config/README.md

 This one is pretty easy!
 Just install K9s using your preferred method and it will automatically be setup to read it's config file inside the `$XDG_CONFIG_HOME/k9s` directory.
 It really is as simple as that!

+## Extra CLI Tools

+Here is a list with the links to the relevant Github pages for CLI tools that I like to use in my setup.
+My `.zshrc` file contains some aliases for these CLI tools, so you must make sure they are installed for these aliases to work correctly.

+- [eza](https://github.com/eza-community/eza) (a better `ls` command)
+- [bat](https://github.com/sharkdp/bat) (a better `cat` command)
+- [zoxide](https://github.com/ajeetdsouza/zoxide) (a better `cd` command)
+- [fzf](https://github.com/junegunn/fzf) (a really nice fuzzyfinder tool)
+- [ripgrep](https://github.com/BurntSushi/ripgrep) (a better `grep` command)
+- [sdkman](https://sdkman.io/) (helps to install and organize SDK's (JDK's, Maven, Gradle, etc))
+- [pyenv](https://github.com/pyenv/pyenv) (tool that helps to manage multiple python versions)
+- [silicon](https://github.com/Aloxaf/silicon) (allows you to take nice screenshots of code)

+## Custom Scripts

+I am new to creating custom scripts for my workflows and for this reason I only have 2 currently.
+All my custom scripts are stored in the `scripts` directory and more child directories exist here to categorize different scripts.

+In the future, I will create a "setup script" that can be run to setup and install this entire dot-files repository.
+The main point of this will be to create a number of symlinks and run installation commands (if possible).